soonami-io/NextJs-Storybook-Template/README.md

 2. Remove the existing git remote origin `git remote remove origin`.
 3. Add a new git remote for your own repository `git remote add origin <your-github-repo-url>`.
 4. Install dependencies using `npm install`.
-5. Start the development mode with `npm run dev`.

 First, run the development server: